pingcap/docs/tidb-cloud/serverless-export.md

 ### A local file

+To export data from a TiDB Serverless cluster to a local file, you need to export data [using the TiDB Cloud console](#export-data-to-a-local-file) or [using the TiDB Cloud CLI](/tidb-cloud/ticloud-serverless-export-create.md), and then download the exported data using the TiDB Cloud CLI.

 Exporting data to a local file has the following limitations:

-- You can only download the exported data using the [TiDB Cloud CLI](/tidb-cloud/cli-reference.md).
-Downloading using the TiDB Cloud console is not supported.
+- Downloading exported data using the TiDB Cloud console is not supported.
-- Exported data is saved in the stashing area and will expire after two days.
+- Exported data is saved in the stashing area of TiDB Cloud and will expire after two days.
 You need to download the exported data in time.
 - If the storage space of stashing area is full, you will not be able to export data to the local file.

 ### Amazon S3